luyadev/luya-deployer/README.md

 Configuration
 -------------

+### vhost

+In order to run your website, you have to modify the root directory of your website to `current/public_html` folder.
+Deployer will create the following folders

++ releases
++ current
++ shared

+those folders are located in your defined `deploy_path` folder.

 ### server.php LUYA config

 As LUYA creates a `server.php` file which contains the config which should be picked, by default it uses the name of the server name.
 So if you define `server('prod', ...)` then it `prod.php` will be writte in server.php.
 You can always override this picked config with: